Langalibalele: The “rebellion”

-To the south, Durnford accompanied Barter and led by native guides followed the route across countryside that much more rugged than expected and they ended up to the south of Giants Castle, not to the north where the pass lay.
+To the south, Durnford accompanied Barter and led by native guides followed the route across countryside that was much more rugged than expected.
+They ended up to the south of Giants Castle, not to the north where the pass lay.
 After a consultation, the guides took the party up the Hlatimba Pass, some 20 km south of the Bushmans River Pass.
 After negotiating the 2867 m summit of the pass, Durnford and his force consisting of 33 carbineers and 25 Basuto proceeded to the top of the Bushmans River pass where they intercepted the amaHlubi tribesmen 24 hours later than expected.
 Durnford attempted to negotiate with the tribal elders while Barter and the rest of the party covered him.
 Some of the British forces lost their nerve and shots were fired.
 Durnford and his men retreated back down the Hlatimba Pass having lost five of their number.
 Allison had meanwhile failed to find the Champagne Castle Pass.

 On 11 November martial law was declared in the Natal colony, and two flying columns, one under Allison, were sent to search for Langalibalele in Basutoland.
 They entered the protectorate via the Orange Free State and on 11 December reached a spot in the Maluti Mountains that bore evidence of Langalibalele having recently been there.
 In reality, Langalibalele had thrown himself at the mercy of the Basuto chief Molapo, but Molapo had already handed Langalibalele over to a local force who, on 13 December, handed him and five of his sons over to Allison.